telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/map.md

 ## Configuration

-The following example demonstrates the basic API method zoom for the Map Html helper and retrieving the widget instance.
+The following example demonstrates how to use the basic `zoom` method of the Map HtmlHelper and retrieve the instance of the widget.

 ###### Example